jklemens90/Terraform/Three Tier Architecture/README.md

 The purpose of the project is to create a three tier architecture in AWS for a Microsoft Windows Environment.
 Architecture should be highly available and redundant.
 This will be accomplished with use of load balancers and a failover for the SQL Server instances.

-Features-

-Active Directory will be implemented so I can authenticate via RDP. (in progress)
+Features yet to be implemented-

+Map multiple EBS volumes to the EC2 instances.

 A Lambda function (written in Python) that will automate snapshots of EBS volumes for servers on a nightly basis.
-This lambda function will be triggered by an EventBridge scheduler. (in progress)
+This lambda function will be triggered by an EventBridge scheduler.

+Internal load balancer for application servers.

+Active Directory will be implemented so I can authenticate via RDP.

+An S3 log bucket to store logs.
+Including a bucket policy to move less commonly accessed files to IA or Glacier after "X" amount of days.

 *What has been done so far*